siconos/siconos/docs/sphinx/users_guide/dynamical_systems.rst

    rhs &= M^{-1}(f(t,x,z)+r) \\
    \nabla_x rhs &= M^{-1}\nabla_x f(t,x,z)

-   Other variables are those of :class:`DynamicalSystem` class, but some of them are not defined and thus not usable:
+   Other variables are those of :cpp:class:`DynamicalSystem` class, but some of them are not defined and thus not usable:

 * g and its gradients

 Linear
 """"""

-:class:`FirstOrderLinearDS`
+:cpp:class:`FirstOrderLinearDS`

 Described by the set of n equations and initial conditions: